saccoman1974/TM470-The-final-project-Open-University-App/README.md

 ### `npm run build`

-Builds the app for Arrivalsion to the `build` folder.<br>
+Builds the app for Stationsion to the `build` folder.<br>
-It correctly bundles React in Arrivalsion mode and optimizes the build for the best performance.
+It correctly bundles React in Stationsion mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!